Quantum computing quantum Monte Carlo with hybrid tensor network for electronic structure calculations: Methods

-where $\ket {\varphi^{i_m}}$ shares the index $i_m$ with the $k$-qubit tensor $\psi_{\Vec{i}}$, and the index is used to construct $\psi_{\Vec{i}}$ which serves as a set of the coefficients.
-The number of coefficients is $2^{Lk}$, where $L$ is the number of legs connecting between the lower part and the upper part of the tree tensor (hereafter lower and upper tensor, respectively), and $L=1$ is adopted in this study.
-If $L=n$, $\ket{\psi_{HTN}}$ coincides with the general $nk$-qubits wave function.
-Therefore, when $L \ll n$, $\ket{\psi_{HTN}}$ lives in a subspace much smaller than the entire $2^{nk}$ dimensional Hilbert space, although it can be larger than the subspace consisting only of the classical tensor due to the exponentially large rank of $\psi_{\Vec{i}}$ and $\varphi^{i_m}_{\Vec{j}_m}$; the performance of the QQTN depends on the decomposition setting of the system.
+which is the same as Eq.~\eqref{Eq: tensornetwork0} although omitting the parameters, where the number of vector coefficients $\{\psi_{\Vec{i}}\}$ is $2^{Lk}$ with $L$ denoting the number of bits (legs) used to construct each $i_m$. $L=1$ is adopted in this study.
+If $L=n$, $\ket{\psi_\mathrm{HTN}}$ becomes the general $nk$-qubits wave function.
+When $L \ll n$, $\ket{\psi_\mathrm{HTN}}$ lives in a subspace much smaller than the entire $2^{nk}$ dimensional Hilbert space; however, it can be larger than the subspace consisting only of the classical tensor due to the exponentially large ranks of $\psi_{\Vec{i}}$ and $\varphi^{i_m}_{\Vec{j}_m}$.
+Moreover, the performance of QQTN depends on the decomposition setting of the system, which determines the entanglement between the subsystems.